AckerlyXu/heima/articles/best-practices-caching.md

  All writes are asynchronous and do not block clients from reading and writing data.
 When Redis starts running, it reads the data from the snapshot or log file and uses it to construct the in-memory cache.
 For more information, see [Redis persistence](http://redis.io/topics/persistence) on the Redis website.

+> [!NOTE]
-> [AZURE.NOTE] Redis does not guarantee that all writes will be saved in the event of a catastrophic failure, but at worst you might lose only a few seconds worth of data.
+> Redis does not guarantee that all writes will be saved in the event of a catastrophic failure, but at worst you might lose only a few seconds worth of data.
 Remember that a cache is not intended to act as an authoritative data source, and it is the responsibility of the applications